ymtoo/ts-dist/README.md

 ## Notes
 The following specifications of the distance measure are implemented.
 * Exact and locality constrained
-* Dependent and independent warping for multidimensional case
+* Dependent and independent warping for the multidimensional case

 ## Dependencies
 * Python 3